arm/arm-toolchain/arm-software/linux/docs/GettingStarted.md

 ### Example 1: Compile and run an example C program

-Consider a simple program stored in a `.c` file, for example: `hello.c`:
+This example shows a simple program stored in a `.c` file, for example: `hello.c`:

 ```
 #include <stdio.h>